Concert: Ethel quartet plus guitarist Kaki King

 What activities are you involved with at Oswego?

-I have been involved with WTOP, the student run television station; BASIC, which is a religious group on campus; and SCOPE, which is a club within the School of Business.
-Also, I have been involved with OAR program in the Admissions Office and I had a job at Auxiliary Services in Culkin Hall during my Freshman and Sophomore years.
+I have been involved with WTOP, the student run television station; I am the secretary of the SUNY Oswego Circle of Omicron Delta Kappa, the National Leadership Honor Society; and I am a member of the SUNY Oswego Chapter of Lambda Pi Eta, the official honor society of the National Communication Association.
+Also, I have been involved with OAR program in the Admissions Office and I had a job at Auxiliary Services in Culkin Hall during my freshman and sophomore years.

 Why did you choose Oswego?